 Example Key Driver Model of Convenience Store Retailer

-One important feature of key driver models is that the impact of multiple arrows going into an outcome are additive.
+One important feature of key driver models is that the impact of multiple arrows going into an outcome is additive.
 In the current example, we may want to know the combined impact of improving all 3 key drivers by the same amount on Product Line A units sold.
 The model would allow us to simply add the 3 individual impact estimates together.

 Another important feature of this type of model is that it accounts for the direct and indirect impact that each key driver has on a given business outcome.
 In this example, staff factors have a direct impact on Product Line A Units Sold as well as an indirect effect through its influence on low wait times (i.e., better staff move people through the line faster, which in turn increases total units sold).
 The total impact of Staff Factors on Product Line A Units Sold (which is what you really want to know) can be obtained by adding all indirect impacts of a key driver to its direct impact on the same outcome.
 As long as appropriate data and methods are used in building the model (e.g., the principles described by Pearl, 2018), the estimates of total key driver impact on business outcomes will be accurate, interpretable and helpful in making evidence based decisions on where to invest most heavily in improving the customer experience that results in greater business outcome lift.